 Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

-The rather dramatic price drop for Monstera Thai Constellation recently has meant many of us have been lucky enough to tick this holy grail off our wish-list.
+The rather dramatic price drop for Monstera Thai Constellation recently has meant plant parents have been lucky enough to finally tick this holy grail off their wish-list.
 Although care for the Thai Constellation is definitely NOT the same as their all-green Monstera cousins, the good news is if you do have a Monstera Deliciosa that's thriving, you'll find the Thai Constellation does share a few similarities.
 But it's the differences you need to watch out for...

 Amazon links in this post may be affiliate links which means I may receive a commission for purchases made through some links.
 Learn more